 Mixtures: a Sample extension

-This feature is currently in development.
-If you are interested, please feel free to test it around in our test server
+This feature is available from ELN version 3 onwards.
+If you are interested, please feel free to test it in our demo ELN.

 This page is still being edited and reviewed.